davidperis92/base-frontend-test/solution/README.md

 ```

-## how to ensure that future modifications of the code will not break the existing functionality
+## How to ensure that future modifications of the code will not break the existing functionality

 Run tests to ensure that any changes will not break the existing functionality.
 The tests are written with mochajs.